LBaaS/lbaas-api/lbaas-tenant-api.md

 |Node                |Delete a load balancer node               |DELETE |{baseURI}/{ver}/loadbalancers/{loadbalancerId}/nodes/{nodeId} |

 ### 20.2 Description
 Delete node for a load balancer.
 Note, A load balancer must have at least one node.
-Attempting to remove the last node of a loadbalancer will result in a badRequest (401) error.
+Attempting to remove the last node of a loadbalancer will result in a 401 error.

 ### 20.3 Request Data
 None required.